 In preparing this Plan, TreePeople held discussions and Interviews with 16 representatives of public agencies and community organizations including 10 members and 4 alternate members of the Watershed Area Steering Committee (WASC).
 We conducted multiple site visits, especially to understand the geography and character of the Santa Clara River and its tributaries.
 We drew from a review of surveys taken by local residents between October 2020 and June 2021 as part of the Disadvantaged Community Involvement Program.
 We also conducted online research, looking at a variety of websites, planning documents, policies and news articles.
 A list of many of these resources is provided at the end of the plan.
-Finally, the Plan can be made available for public comment following initial presentation to the WASC.
+Subsequent, annual updates to the plan are made available to the WASC and the public for comment and approval.